libgdx/libgdx.github.io/wiki/start/import-and-running.md

 ![](/assets/images/dev/idea/2.png)

-3. Select the provisioning profile and simulator/device target
+3. Select the provisioning profile and simulator/device target <br>
+NOTE: arm64 simulators are not working by default.
+Either use x86_64 or use the MetalANGLE RoboVM backend instead ("com.badlogicgames.gdx:gdx-backend-robovm-metalangle:$gdxVersion")
 4. Run the created run configuration

 For more information on using and configuring the RoboVM IntelliJ plugin please see the [documentation](http://robovm.mobidevelop.com).